catdny/midlands-digest-agent/beat-notes.md

 - Petty crime stories
 - Anything that feels like an advertisement for a product without any scrutiny
 - Where to go guides or new business openings unless it's controversial or groundbreaking in some way
+- Anything that happened more than 48 hours ago, unless there are new developments or the story has changed in some way.
+This is also true of my 'what's hot right now' criteria.

 ---